wtakuo/xv6-env/README.md

 ```

 Start a container with the command below.
-You should replace `path-to-xv6` with the *full path* to your copy of xv6-riscv.
+Note that `path-to-xv6-riscv` refers to the path of your copy of xv6-riscv.
 ```
+$ cd path-to-xv6-riscv
-$ docker run -it --rm -v path-to-xv6:/home/xv6/xv6-riscv wtakuo/xv6-env
+$ docker run -it --rm -v $(pwd):/home/xv6/xv6-riscv wtakuo/xv6-env
 ```

 If things go well, you should see the bash prompt of the container as follows.